Createdd/Writing/articles/CSandNET.md

 The object-oriented principle of Encapsulation helps avoid duplicate relationships between information, allowing you to hide internal state and abstract access to it though type members such as methods, properties, and indexers.
 >Encapsulation helps you reduce coupling between objects and increases the maintainability of your code.

+#### Arrays and strings
+An array stores a fixed-size sequential collection of elements of the same type.
+An array is used to store a collection of data, but it is often more useful to think of an array as a collection of variables of the same type stored at contiguous memory locations.

+Strings are an array of characters.
+Most of time the string keyword is used to declare a string variable, it's an alias for the System.String class.